acidbubbles/vam-timeline/README.md

 To smooth everything, use `Smooth all curves`.

-### Controlling morphs and triggering events
+### Triggering events

-Only controller positions can be controled using VamTimeline.
-To allow controlling other things, it relies on adding an `AnimationPattern` of the same length as the animation.
+To use events, upi cam ise an `AnimationPattern` of the same length as the animation.
 When an Animation Pattern is linked, it will play, stop and scrub with the VamTimeline animation.

+### Controlling morphs and other float parameters

+Add the `VamTimeline.FloatParamAnimation.cslist` plugin on atoms you want to animate, and open the plugin settings (`Open Custom UI` in the Atom's `Plugin` section).
+It works in a similar way to the atom plugin, except you can add any float parameter.
+For morphs, make sure you enable the Animatable parameter in the morphs panel, and you'll find them under geometry.

 ### Adding an external playback controller